Terradue/doc-developer-sandbox/source/developer/basic.rst

   14/04/22 17:50:41 INFO mapred.FileInputFormat: Total input paths to process : 1

- shows 1 input path to process means the framework got one file with input1 and input2
+  means the framework got one file with input1 and input2

 .. admonition:: Note 2